 Results

-Can we model cohesion?
+Can we model cohesion/fragmentation?
 The major results of our simulation experiments are summarized in Figure 1.
 The key finding regards the principal drivers of fragmentation in the opinion space.
 There are noticeable differences in fragmentation, or in models not reaching equilibrium, associated with each of our four factors.
 However, the model is dominated by one unmistakable finding: that fragmentation was universal across the simulations when communication norms were closed (little tolerance for divergent opinion) and when there was a wide range of opinions available in the opinion space.
 Effects of proximity and ability to express one’s own opinion were modest by comparison.

 How do individual agent decision points impact our model overall?
 Across our four analyses, our results suggest that the variables included in our models explain a significant proportion of the variance (R2=.495-.628) but also that there is variance left to be explored beyond the variables we have included in our model.
 Due to the large sample sizes, we felt that statistical significance was not meaningful unless the variable was explaining additional variance in the model, we therefore submitted our variables to stepwise regression across models.
 We report the results of those stepwise regressions here.